 How to Meet With Prospective Buyers (and Stay Safe)

-Finding a used car buyer willing to make an offer without taking a test drive is slightly more likely than stumbling across a unicorn on a hike through the woods.
-It just doesn’t happen.
+Finding a used-car buyer willing to make an offer without taking a test drive is only slightly more likely than stumbling across a unicorn on a hike through the woods.

 - Take Valuables and Personal Items Out of the Car.
 Don’t be an easy target for crimes of opportunity.
 Take valuables and personal possessions out of the car’s cabin and trunk before you meet your first prospect.